ayushais/deep_3d_descriptor/README.md

 The path to the trained model can be set using the paramter --fine_tune_model_name.
 This traning procedure can be completed by executing following bash script.

-This command has to be executed in a TensorFlow envionment.

 ```
 ./train_model.bash model_name path_to_training_data path_to_testing_data path_to_store_models